Kerry O'Keeffe: Playing career

 He was a spin bowler, bowling leg breaks.
 He never quite lived up to early expectations of being the next great Australian leg spin bowler, taking 53 wickets at an average of 38.07.
-He made his Test debut against England in the Fifth Test of the 1970–71 Ashes series after taking 6/69 and hitting 55 not out in the New South Wales match against the tourists, but did little and was dropped.
-Recalled for the vital Seventh Test on the spinning SCG pitch he took 3/48 and 3/96, but it was not enough to win the game and save The Ashes.
 He did, however, have some success with the bat, averaging 25.76 and being called upon to open the batting in the second innings of the Centenary Test.
 One statistic that O'Keeffe himself uses to demonstrate his lack of penetration with the ball is that he is the bowler with the highest percentage of wickets out 'caught' in the history of Test match cricket (44 out of 53 wickets, 84%).
 This is typical of his commentating style of making fun of his bowling abilities.
 He often talks of an incident during the 1977 Australian tour of England, when he appealed against a batsman for leg before wicket, and the umpire turned him down, saying that the ball was "doing too much" (meaning that the ball was spinning so much that it would have missed the stumps).
 O'Keeffe said that the umpire's comment was a sarcastic jibe at his inability to spin the ball, something he likes to mock himself about.

+O'Keefe made his first class debut in 1968–69 at the age of 19.
+He had a successful summer the following season, taking 35 first class wickets at 29.85, leading to his selection on an Australia team to tour New Zealand where he took 22 wickets at 22.

+O'Keefe's continued strong form saw him made his Test debut against England in the Fifth Test of the 1970–71 Ashes series after taking 6/69 and hitting 55 not out in the New South Wales match against the tourists.
+O'Keefe took 0–71.

+Recalled for the vital Seventh Test on the spinning SCG pitch, to bowl in tandem with Terry Jenner, O'Keefe took 3/48 and 3/96, but it was not enough to win the game and save The Ashes.

+In 1971 O'Keefe signed a three year deal with Somerset to play county cricket in England.
+He took 77 wickets in 1971 in England at 23.57.

+O'Keefe played several games for Australia against the touring World XI in 1971–72.
+He did not bowl particularly well and was not selected on the 1972 tour of England.
+He played for Somerset but only took 19 wickets at 59.42.